Reno Flag

 Reno flag with dark blue field, circle emblem in the center with yellow orange sky, dark blue mountains, light blue stripe below, and gray base with gray star in upper left corner

-The Reno flag was officially adopted by City Council by Resolution on April 25, 2018.
-The approved design by the City of Reno Council is public domain and the City encourages citizens to adopt it and make it their own.
-We just ask that the design approved by the City Council is utilized along with the approved official Reno flag specifications
+The official City of Reno flag was adopted by City Council on April 25, 2018.
+The approved design is public domain, and the City encourages residents to use it, as long as the official design and specifications approved by City Council are followed.

 History